rizayldrm/todoapp/README.md

 # To do List App
-A simple to do list app for beginners
+A simple to do list app using mysql database for beginners